The Axemen

-Brannigan and McCabe met through a mutual friend and played gigs in Christchurch.
-They played together under many names including The Whining Plums, Hey, We're Wolves and The Twins in the early '80s.
-At a Twins gig at the Empire Tavern in Dunedin in 1983, Kawowski joined the band when he jumped on stage to play the bongos.
+The Axemen's founding members, Bob Brannigan, Little Stevie McCabe, and Stu Kawowski, had been members of various bands in the South Island cities of Christchurch and Dunedin.
+Brannigan and McCabe played together in Christchurch under many names including The Whining Plums, Hey, We're Wolves and The Twins in the early 1980s.
+Kawowski played in a two-piece band at Cashmere High School called The Gorillas with Peter Rees, a classical guitarist.
+Kawowski joined the band The Twins at the Empire Tavern in Dunedin in 1983, when he jumped on stage to play the drums.